-Buildings, situated in Hong Kong and held under medium term leases, have been provided as rent-free accommodation to an executive director and an ex-director of the Company (see notes 26(a) and 26(b)) and are pledged to secure general banking facilities granted to the Group (see note 22).
+Buildings, situated in Hong Kong and held under medium term leases, are pledged to secure general banking facilities granted to the Group (see note 21).

-The aggregate market value of the Group's interests in the buildings and the prepaid land lease payments (note 12) as at 31 May 2008 is HK\$41,400,000 (2007: HK\$35,400,000) which was assessed by reference to sales evidence of similar properties in the vicinity as available on the market.
+The aggregate market value of the Group's interests in the buildings and the prepaid land lease payments (note 11) as at 31 May 2009 is HK\$34,300,000 (2008: HK\$41,400,000) which was assessed by reference to sales evidence of similar properties in the vicinity as available on the market.
 The valuations were carried out by an independent firm of surveyors, A A Property Services Ltd who have among their staff members of the Hong Kong Institute of Surveyors with recent experience in the location and category of properties being valued.